Saint Borbála and the cannons

 According to the Chronicle of Istvánffy Miklós, Lord Török Bálint had a cannon called „Margit” made and this particular cannon did a great service during the siege of 1556.
-Yet, it caused a great fright and havoc as well.
+Yet, it caused great fright and havoc as well.

 The Ottomans were led by Pasha Khádim Ali of Buda whose artillery was a lot superior to the defenders.
 It was the reason why the defenders were deeply saddened when two of the artillerymen, „Dalmatian” Tobolics Jakab and Erdélyi Bálint were heavily wounded…

-„…moreover, that unusually big cannon called Margit which had been cast by Master Antal Szentiványi as Bálint Török of Enying had ordered it, was hit in the barrel by the enemy`s ball, broke and became useless.
+„…moreover, that unusually big cannon called Margit which had been cast by Master Antal Szentiványi as Bálint Török of Enying had ordered it, was hit in the barrel by the enemy`s ball, broke, and became useless.
 It was all the more threatening and perilous situation because Captain Markó (the castle`s commander, Márk Horváth) could not find anyone who was a trained artilleryman, in the stead of the injured ones.”

 Yet, he was lucky to have a captive among his prisoners of war, one called Pribék Lázár who claimed he was a learned artilleryman.
 The captain had his doubts but promised him that he could get his freedom back if he could prove it.
-Soon it has become obvious that Pribék Lázár had told the truth because his very first shot destroyed the biggest siege-breaching cannon of the Turks.
+Soon it became obvious that Pribék Lázár had told the truth because his very first shot destroyed the biggest siege-breaching cannon of the Turks.
 Sadly, Pribék could not survive until the end of the siege.
 His death happened during the last days of the fight.

-He was one of the last casualties of the defenders but also the most bitter loss, as the chronicler said: „it was to the great sorrow of Captain Markó”.
+He was one of the last casualties of the defenders but also the most bitter loss, as the chronicler said: „It was to the great sorrow of Captain Markó”.

 (Source: Szerecz Miklós and the pictures of cannons below are also coming from him.)